 As mentioned, Puerto Rico officially legalized sports betting in 2019.
-However, local law makers haven’t prioritized actually establishing the countries rules and regulations.
+However, local lawmakers haven’t prioritized actually establishing the country’s rules and regulations.
 However, things finally seem to be trending in the right direction.
 Legal online betting should be available in the near future, under the watchful eye of the Puerto Rico Gambling Commission.

 Among the most recent developments, on November 8, 2021, the Puerto Rico Gaming Commission supplied request forms for sporting betting operations and fantasy sports providers to potentially open up for business on the beautiful island.

-A few months later on February 11, 2022, BetMGM officially opened the first retail sportsbook in Puerto Rico thanks to a new partnership with The Casino del Mar at La Concha Resort.
+A few months later on February 11, 2022, BetMGM officially opened the first retail sportsbook in Puerto Rico.
+This was thanks to a new partnership with The Casino del Mar at La Concha Resort.
 More retail sportsbooks, and eventually online sportsbooks are expected to follow suit creating an open, competitive Puerto Rico sports betting industry.

-With plenty of states having walked this path before, we can say that generally speaking it takes some time between the passing of sports betting legislation to the first legal bets being placed.
-However, it’s not normally this much time.
-Six months to a year is pretty typical, so the fact that Puerto Rico legalized betting back in 2019 and didn’t get its first retail book until 2022 is notable.
+Consequently, Puerto Rico having legalized betting back in 2019 but not getting its first retail book until 2022 is notable.
 However, now that retail is live, we expect that online betting won’t be far behind.

 Puerto Rico sports betting rules

-For the most part the Puerto Rico online sports betting laws look to be pretty normal, with just a few exceptions.
-Let’s take a look at some of the outliers that might seem unorthodox for bettors in other parts of the United States.
+For the most part, the Puerto Rico online sports betting laws look pretty standard, with just a few exceptions.
+Let’s look at some of the outliers that might seem unorthodox for bettors in other parts of the United States.